sanhariharan/ADD-GitPresentationFiles/readme-sanhariharan.md

 # 💫 About Me:
 I'm San Hariharan, A passionate ML Developer from India<br>I'm currently a first year computer science undergraduate.
+I also love chess!
+I'm a national level chess player with 1782 elo rating.

 # 💻 Tech Stack: